 When to Use a Comma

 The comma is a frequently used type of punctuation that helps separate words and ideas in a sentence.
-Writers use commas in many different ways.
+Writers can use a comma in many different ways.
 Below are some examples of the proper comma rules.

-Generally, do not insert commas after adjectives that indicate either a number or the size, shape, or age of something or someone.
+Comma Rules: Generally, do not insert a comma after adjectives that indicate either a number or the size, shape, or age of something or someone.

 Insert a comma after an introductory prepositional phrase if it contains at least one additional prepositional phrase.
 You don’t need to use a comma if either the sentence starts with just one prepositional phrase (unless you’d naturally pause after saying it aloud) or the prepositional phrase is very short.

-Insert commas to set off words of direct address, such as names, titles, or terms of respect.
+Comma Rules: Insert a comma to set off words of direct address, such as names, titles, or terms of respect.

-Insert commas to set off nonessential clauses, participles and participial phrases, and appositives and appositive phrases.
+Comma Rules: Insert a comma to set off nonessential clauses, participles and participial phrases, and appositives and appositive phrases.
 Nonessential elements add additional information that isn’t necessary for understanding a sentence’s meaning.

-Insert commas in direct quotations to set off words telling who is speaking.
+Comma Rules: Insert a comma in direct quotations to set off words telling who is speaking.
 Always place a comma inside of a closing quotation mark.

 Thank you for your gift!